zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 login and "ServerDeveloper" or "ServerAdminstrator" access to a VBCS instance; most formal classes will share an existing VBCS instance and your permissions will already correct.
 If you do not have a VBCS instance you may create one using the instructions in [Appendix A: Create VBCS Instance](#appendix-a-create-vbcs-instance).

 **Data Files**:
-For this lab you will need four data files, three will be used in Lab 3 and one will be used in Lab 4.
+You will need four data files, three will be used in Lab 3 and one will be used in Lab 4.
 All four files are available in a single .zip file named [vbcsfiles.zip](https://github.com/oracle/learning-library/blob/master/ospa-library/appdev/application-development-lab/files/vbcsfiles.zip) on GitHub; download the file and expand it to find the following four files (keep them handy they will be used later in this lab):
 - Lab 2 (data for VBCS Business Objects)
   - Product.csv
   - ProductOrder.csv